Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 Wales Air Ambulance Charity is a working name of the Welsh Air Ambulance Charitable Trust.
 Registered office: Tŷ Elusen, Ffordd Angel, Llanelli Gate, Dafen, Llanelli.
 SA14 8LQ.
 A company limited by guarantee in England and Wales (4036600) and a charity registered in England and Wales (1083645).

 Telephone: 0300 0152 999.
+Website: www.walesairambulance.com.
+Email: dataprotection@walesairambulance.com.

-Our approach to privacy
+Our Approach to Privacy

 When we use your personal data, we will be acting as a data controller.
 Essentially this means that we will be making decisions about how we want to use your personal data and why.
 It is important that you read and understand our full privacy notice, but here is a quick summary of the main rules that apply to us when we use your personal data to help you understand the basics: